mikededo/eslint-plugin-svelte-tailwindcss/docs/installation.md

   the given classes.
 - `tags`: An array of strings representing the names of the tags that should be checked for class sorting.
 Similar to `callees`, but using template strings.

+### Limitations with `config`

+Due to changes in how the settings or rule configurations are parsed (see: https://github.com/eslint/eslint/issues/17767), it is not possible to serialize functions as part of the configuration.
+This means that through the `config` settings/options it is not possible to parse the `plugins` option from Tailwind config.
+If you want to use the `plugins`, define them in the `tailwind.config.{js,ts}` file.